Powerful Pre-Race Habits That Build Race-Day Confidence

 FAQ: Race-Day Confidence Rituals

-Q: Can rituals really help performance?
+Can rituals really help performance?

-Q: Should I copy what elite athletes do?
+Should I copy what elite athletes do?

-Q: What if my routine gets disrupted?
+What if my routine gets disrupted?

 Final Thoughts

-The information provided on FLJUGA is for educational purposes only and is not intended as medical, psychological, or training advice.
-Always consult with a qualified medical professional, mental health provider, or certified coach before beginning any new training or mindset program.
-Your use of this content is at your own risk.
+The information on Fljuga is for educational purposes only and is not a substitute for medical, psychological, or professional advice.
+Always consult with a qualified medical provider, mental health professional, or certified coach.

 Previous